arnoo/angelspie/README.md

 Angelspie is written in [Hy](http://hylang.org/) and so are its configuration files.
 Any Hy function or macro can be used in the configuration scripts.
 This means that you can do anything you can do with Python and more.

-## Devilspie compatibility

-In `.as` files, there are a few changes from Devilspie syntax made to avoid ugly redefinitions of Hy reserved words:
-- `geometry` considers coordinates relative to the window's current monitor (i.e. the one with most of the current window on it) unless you set `(settings ref-frame RefFrame.SCREEN)`
-- `if` has been renamed `dsif` (for Devilspie `if`).
-The difference with Hy's builtin `if` is that the else clause is optional in `dsif`
-- `is` is removed in favor of Hy's built-in `=`
-- `print` has been renamed `dsprint`
-- `str` has been renamed `str+`

-The following Devilspie functions are as of yet unimplemented:
-- `opacity`
-- `set_viewport`
-- `stick`
-- `unstick`
-- `wintype`
-- `window_role`

-You'll get a warning when your configuration script calls an undefined function.
-I welcome pull requests in the hope of making this at some point a complete drop-in replacement for Devilspie.

-`skip_pager` and `skip_tasklist` can be called with a boolean to toggle skipping of pager/tasklist.

-In Hy variable/function names `_` and `-` are the same, so `skip_pager` for instance can be called `skip-pager`, which is more lispy.

 ## Running

 Grab a release and run the angelspie binary in a terminal window.
 Once you have your configuration files figured out, you might want to run angelspie on startup.